afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

         level are u16::MAX.
     - `SelectSingleFilterMultiple` - multiple values in select filter.
         Only top level values are possible to set.
 Max value count is 7.
-        (Internal representation is 8 bit bitflag and zero bit is reserved for filtering purposes)
     - `SelectMultipleFilterMultiple` - same as `SelectSingleFilterMultiple`
         but selecting multiple bitflags are possible.
 - `order_number` - Unique order number for the attribute.